About

 As an advocate for elevating the voices of marginalized and lesser-known composers of organ and piano music, Dr. Qian initiated the project called “Music She Wrote,” where she performs and arranges piano and organ works by female composers for church services or other occasions.
 Some of her arrangements and research were featured in the American Guild of Organists Young Organists Women Composers Project 2023 and presented at The Piano Conference: NCKP 2023.

-As a passionate educator, Dr. Qian has been teaching for over 12 years.
+As a passionate educator, Dr. Qian has been teaching for over 14 years.
 She held a private teaching studio of 15 students in Columbus, Ohio.
-She also likes to arrange music to customize students' needs and skill levels.
-Besides teaching, she debuted the research “Musical Trauma and Recovery” at the Ohio University Pedagogy Seminar 2024.
+She also likes to arrange music to customize to students' needs and skill levels.
+Besides teaching, she debuted the research “Musical Trauma and Recovery” at the Ohio University Pedagogy Seminar 2024, and later at The Piano Conference: NCKP 2025.
 This study delves into the musical traumas experienced by students and performers, which often stem from music-related activities and persistently influence their musical journeys.
 She aims to create a space and community where individuals can share their experiences and traumas caused by some music-related activities and receive the support they need to continue their music lives.

-Dr. Qian holds degrees from the East China Normal University (BA, Music Education) under Dr. Dingyuan Zhang, The Ohio State University (MM and DMA, Piano Performance) under Dr. Caroline Hong, and maintains active memberships in the American Guild of Organists and the Music Teachers National Association.
+Dr. Qian maintains active memberships in the American Guild of Organists and the Music Teachers National Association.